What is Quality Health Care?

 To use the cost ratings when choosing a medical group

 Generally, you want to try to get the best quality care at the lowest cost.
 The cost ratings are based on the average payment made by the patient and the patient’s health plan for care.
 Independent research shows that medical groups that receive higher payments do not necessarily provide higher quality care.

 Choosing a medical group that receives higher payments may mean that you will pay more to get medical care.

 - When prices are higher, you may pay more for care before meeting your deductible or for your co-insurance share of a medical bill.

-However, the actual amount that you pay out-of-pocket depends on the details of your insurance policy or health plan.
+- The actual amount that you pay out-of-pocket depends on the details of your insurance policy or health plan.

 If a health plan or medical group does not score well on quality

 You can still get quality care from a low-scoring health plan or medical group.
 You may need to work more closely with your doctor and health plan to make sure you are getting the right care.

 - A good starting point is to look at what care is recommended under the different health topics within the Report Cards.